ChijiokeOrabueze/mood_classifier_nn/README.md

 These were then trained on various architectures and evaluated.

+##Data set
+This project comes with a h5 datasets of 600 training data and 160 test images of size 64 X 64 X 3.

 ## Model 1
 Model 1 was a simple densely connected deep network with 3 layers.
 128 nodes on the 2 intermediate layers and 1 node for the output layer.
 The intermediate nodes used the relu activation while the output used the sigmoid activation and the binary crossentropy loss to output the probability that a given input image is either sad or a happy face.